OpenBB-finance/OpenBB/website/content/sdk/reference/ta/adosc.md

 ---
 title: adosc
-description: Technical page discussing the calculation and plotting of the AD Oscillator technical indicator.
+description: "Technical page discussing the calculation and plotting of the AD Oscillator" technical indicator.
 The page also includes links to source code and parameter descriptions.
 keywords:
 - AD Oscillator